z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 This is the eighth document in the series which describes how to get started writing ZX Spectrum programs using Z88DK.
-As before, it concerns itself only with the newer, more standards compilant zsdcc C compiler.
+As before, it concerns itself only with the newer, more standards compliant zsdcc C compiler.
 Neither the original sccz80 compiler nor the classic library is discussed.

 This document relates specifically to the 48K Spectrum.
 Other models have more